kevinkassimo/GRETools/README.md

 # GRETools

 __GRETools__ is a collection of helpful tools for those who knows how to use terminal.
 They are developed for my personal use, but for anyone who feel them helpful, feel free to download and contribute. __HOWEVER__, code for these tools will __DIRTY__ and __NOT be further polished__ as long as they fulfill their expected functionality.

+GRETools does NOT support History.
+Use `rlwrap` if you need this feature.

 ## Install
 I give you the freedom, so I will NOT offer an `install.sh`...